 Dear Prof. Dr. Göbel,

-my new!
-The neurologist prescribed me Levetiracetam as a migraine prophylactic, pointing out that it can lead to increased growth of cysts/fibroids, but on the other hand it would not lead to weight gain, which is also crucial for me.
+My new neurologist prescribed Levetiracetam as migraine prophylaxis, noting that it can increase the growth of cysts/fibroids, but on the other hand, it would not cause weight gain, which is also crucial for me.

-I had clearly pointed out to him my adenomyosis disease after his comment about the medication.
+I had clearly pointed out my adenomyosis to him after his mention of the medication.

-2. Is Levetiracetam even used as a migraine prophylactic?
+2. Is levetiracetam ever used as migraine prophylaxis?

-3. Does it actually not cause weight gain?
+3. Does it really not cause weight gain?
 I keep reading the opposite.

 Greetings from Flensburg!